Why Metallica Struggled to Move on With Jason Newsted

-With their career at a crucial stage, Metallica weren’t able to wait very long before replacing original bassist Cliff Burton.
+With their career at a crucial stage, Metallica weren't able to wait very long before replacing bassist Cliff Burton.
 On Nov.
 8, 1986, roughly six weeks after the horrific bus crash that took Burton’s life, the soon-to-be metal giants played their first gig with Jason Newsted at the Country Club in Reseda, Calif.

 “He was very serious and fired up and knew all the songs,” Lars Ulrich told MTV.
 “And he had tremendous energy, enormous tenacity.
-He was the kind of guy that you could tell, ‘OK Jason, you’ll get the gig in Metallica on one condition.
+He was the kind of guy that you could tell, ‘Okay Jason, you'll get the gig in Metallica on one condition.
 You have to go lay in the street and get run over by a truck.’
 I mean, he would have done that.”